and800/aioreloader/README.rst

 aioreloader
 ===========

-Tool that reloads your asyncio-based application automatically when you modify the source code.
+Tool that reloads your `asyncio <https://docs.python.org/3/library/asyncio.html>`_-based application automatically when you modify the source code.

 Most of code has been borrowed from